Luyện nói tiếng Anh bằng Shadowing qua video: BBE English Podcast 01 - Chủ động luyện nghe Tiếng Anh có phụ đề | I'm Mary

 One possibility is that we may see completely new species developing in cities.

-But on the other hand, it's possible that not all of these adaptations will be permanent.
+it's possible that not all of these adaptations will be permanent.

-Once the animals got accustomed to its new environment, it may no longer need the features it's developed.
+Once the animals got accustomed to its new environment,

-So, now we've had a look at adaptations.
+So now we've had a look at adaptations.

 Bối Cảnh & Nền Tảng